Joseph Warren: Early life and education

-Joseph Warren was born in Roxbury, Province of Massachusetts Bay, to Joseph and Mary (née Stevens) Warren.
+Warren was born in Roxbury, Province of Massachusetts Bay, to Joseph and Mary (née Stevens) Warren.
 His father was a respected farmer who died in October 1755 when he fell off a ladder while gathering fruit in his orchard.

 After attending the Roxbury Latin School, Joseph enrolled in Harvard College, graduating in 1759, and then taught for about a year at Roxbury Latin.
-While teaching at Roxbury, Warren pursued postgraduate studies at Harvard, graduating with a Master of Arts degree in 1763 after defending a thesis against the proposition that all disease was caused by obstruction of bodily vessels.
-He married 18-year-old heiress Elizabeth Hooten on September 6, 1764.
-She died in 1773, leaving him with four children: Elizabeth, Joseph, Mary, and Richard.
-Before his death in 1775, he was engaged to Mercy Scollay.
+While teaching at Roxbury, Warren pursued postgraduate studies at Harvard, graduating with a Master of Arts degree in 1763, after defending a thesis against the proposition that all disease was caused by obstruction of bodily vessels.